How are you going to keep cool in the South Sound?

 Find shade in parks and gardens

-Nature has its own version of indoors (called shade) and there’s no place with more of it than some of the parks and gardens throughout Pierce County.
-In addition to the award-winning flowers, Lakewold Gardens in Lakewood and Chase Garden in Orting both have plenty of shady spots along the paths that wind through the trees.
-Five-Mile Drive in Point Defiance Park has a steady canopy of evergreen trees to provide some sought-after cover.
+Nature has its own version of indoors (called shade) and there’s no place with more of it than the parks and gardens throughout Pierce County.
+In addition to the award-winning flowers, Lakewold Gardens in Lakewood has plenty of shady spots along the paths that wind through the trees.
+Five-Mile Drive in Point Defiance Park has a steady canopy of old-growth evergreen trees to provide some sought-after cover.

 Lakewold Gardens in Lakewood, WA